redpesk-labs/red-pak/QA/REDPAK.HRQ.md

 .git-id($Id$)

-The component redpesk-labs/red-pak is here denoted as REDPAK.
+The component redpesk-labs/red-pak is here denoted as *REDPAK*.

 ## Overview